Skip to Content

 Instead, I experienced a rare case of reverse sticker shock– the handbags were not only inexpensive but downright cheap at about 80-200 euros per bag.
 Small accessories like change purses went for considerably less, making the shop a great spot for gifts.
 For my full post read about it here.

-25. Scarf from Flagship Hermes
+25. Scarf from Flagship Hermes: A Luxury Souvenir Gift from Paris

 I love visiting museum gift shops, but often times art museums can be pretty limited in the items they carry (think tote bags, art books and coffee mugs).